-The motorcycle related accomplishment I’m most proud of is being one of the founders of our Annual Airfence Fundraisers.
+The motorcycle related accomplishment I’m most proud of is being one of the founders of the Annual Airfence Fundraisers.
 Together with my business partner Mike Ruhe, and our friend Kenny Walsh, we began holding these fundraisers in 2012.
-Since that time we’ve raised in excess of $160,000 and provided over 85 Airfence modules to Road Atlanta, VIR, and NC Bike.
-We’ve also constructed two mobile storage containers at VIR to make deployment and retrieval of the Airfence modules easier.
-These Airfence modules are used by many organizations to help make their events safer, and because of these efforts we’ve made a big difference in track safety.
-Our emphasis is on making PRE events the safest track day experience you can have with any organization.
-We don’t just talk about safety, we practice it at every single event.
+Since that time we’ve raised in excess of $225,000 and provided more than 110 Airfence modules to Road Atlanta, VIR, and NC Bike.
+We’ve also constructed three mobile storage containers at VIR to make deployment and retrieval of the Airfence easier.
+This Airfence is used by many organizations to help make motorcycle events safer, and because of these efforts we’ve made a big difference in enhancing safety at these tracks.

-Passions: My lovely wife Diane, motorcycles, skiing, hiking, kayaking, cycling, sky diving and supporting our military men and women who make all the fun we have possible.
-I guess I got into bikes like many with my first mini bike, which was a 72 Honda QA50.
+Passions: My lovely wife Diane, motorcycles, skiing, hiking, kayaking, cycling, sky diving and supporting our military men and women who guarantee the freedom to make all the fun we have possible.
+I got into bikes like many with my first mini bike, which was a ’72 Honda QA50.
 Destroyed that,then moved on to bigger and better toys.

 After taking a break from motorcycles, I re-entered the motorcycle world on a 2005 Suzuki GSXR 1000.